Ugh, I struggle with sunscreens.

 Last year Annmarie Skin Care reformulated Sun Love.
 When they announced it, I was REALLY upset, but I also wasn’t surprised.
 I really liked the previous formula because it really calmed my skin and I was able to get rid of a chronic heat rash on my chest using the product.
 But, the old Sun Love wasn’t the most moisturizing (which is probably why it helped heal my heat rash), and the tint wasn’t the most beautiful shade.
 I was happy with the product, but I wasn’t surprised when they announced that they were reformulating it.

-The new Sun Love is still made out of all natural ingredients, but it’s much more moisturizing, the shade of product is a lot more complementary, and it now has a SPF rating of 20.
+The new Sun Love is still made out of all natural ingredients, still very soothing, but it’s much more moisturizing and it now has a SPF rating of 20.

-Because of how rich the product is, it would be a lot better to use in a dry or temperate climate where your skin needs more moisture and environmental protection.
-This is a great mineral sunscreen for dry, dehydrated, or maturing skin – it will really nourish your skin while protecting it at the same time.
+This sunscreen is best used in a dry or temperate climate where your skin needs more moisture and environmental protection, or if your skin is dry, dehydrated, or maturing.
+It will really nourish your skin while protecting it from the elements.
 There’s 15% non-nano zinc oxide in the formula, which is gentle and soothing, and I never got any breakouts from the product.